francoiducat/spring-academy/README.md

 Adding org.springframework.boot:spring-boot-starter-security without any config locks down the app. (need to specify how authentication and authorization are performed)

 `@Configuration` tells Spring to use this class to configure Spring and Spring Boot itself.
-Any Beans specified in this class will now be available to Spring's Auto Configuration engine.
+Any Beans specified in this class will now be available to Spring's <b>Auto Configuration engine</b>.
 Spring Security expects a Bean to configure its Filter Chain

 ```java